rohitsakala/blog/README.md

 ssl_ca_file = '/var/lib/pgsql/data/k3s.crt'
 ```

-`listen_addresses` : should be the IP of your postgres server.
+`listen_addresses` : should be `*` or the IP of your postgres server.
 This makes sure that postgres server is listening on the node's IP address.

 `ssl` : Turn on the ssl so that communication only happens in a secured way.
 `ssl_cert_file` `ssl_key_file` : These certificates identify the postgres database.
 We already created them at the start of the blog.
 Now, we just point them to the cert locations.